zbouvier/SplattyBird-Tutorial/README.md

 By changing "key" you can map jump to any keyboard key.

-Now that we have added a new input we can create a new system for jumping. create a new file int he **src/systems/simulation** directory and name it **jump.js**
+Now that we have added a new input we can create a new system for jumping. create a new file int he **src/systems/simulation** folder and name it **jump.js**

 Here is the code for a very basic jumping system: